 - Catherine Callahan, Federal Way, WA

 In her entry, Catherine said that some of the low-sodium and no-salt-added processed foods she was eating “seemed bland and tasteless.”
 Not anymore!
 Spices and herbs add flavor without the extra sodium.
 Need help planting an herb garden?
-Check out our article on how growing a home garden can be simple.

 3rd Place: Gradually switch to lower-sodium options to get used to the taste over time.
 For example, move to reduced sodium, then low-sodium, then no-salt-added processed foods.